StanfordVL/behavior/docs/agents.md

 - Base: Desired change in pose (delta pose, 6D) relative to the base frame in the previous time step.
 - Head: Desired change in pose (delta pose, 6D) relative to the base frame
 - Hands: Desired change in pose (delta pose, 2 x 6D) relative to the base frame
-- Grippers: Binary variable (2 x 1D) specifying if the grippers should close or open (change the gripper DoF) at maximum speed
+- Grippers: Binary variable (2 x 1D) specifying if the grippers should close or open (change of the gripper aperture DoF) at maximum speed

 ## Observations